cypress-io/cypress/cypress/v1.0/documentation/1-Commands/22-get.md

 # Options

-Pass in an options object to specify the conditions of the command.
+Pass in an options object to change the default behavior of the command.

 **cy.get( *selector*, *options* )**
 **cy.get( *alias*, *options* )**

-`cy.get` supports these options:

 Option | Default | Notes
 --- | --- | ---